shankerkarra/student-workbook/src/reflections/wk2/quiz2.md

 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?
 <!-- enter you answer in the space below -->
 ```
+DOM - stands for Document Object Model.
+The DOM is a programing interface for HTML & XML documents, which represents the documents as nodes and objects.

 ```

 **9.** What are the `9` ECMAScript types as defined by MDN?
 <!-- enter you answer in the space below -->
 ```
+The ECMAScript types are
+undefined / Boolean / Number / String / BitINt / Symbol / Object / Function / null.

 ```
 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->

 ```
+Parameters are value represents, which function or methods expects to be passed, when it is called.

+where as an argument represents the value that is being passed to a procedure,when it is being called.

 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+Primitive value are passed(copy) by value; whrere the value are passed as a copy and any changes doesn't effect the original value.

+where as in Reference value, the object reference is passed.
+Object has data type as a reference value.
+When object are assigned to a new variable, it refers to the same object.
 ```